-On June 7, 2005, the County adopted a Housing Element based on the 3,441 housing unit construction goal for the previous 2000-07 planning period and submitted it to HCD for review and certification.
+In June 2005, the County adopted a Housing Element based on the 3,441 housing unit AMBAG RHNA construction goal for the 2000-07 planning period and submitted it to HCD for review and certification.
 On December 12, 2006, HCD conditionally certified the County's Housing Element, with the condition that the County rezone 30 acres of land for high density residential (20+ units/acre).
-The County recently completed this requirement.
+The County completed this requirement back in 2009.

-AMBAG's new 2008 RHNA Plan, which covers the January 1, 2008 through June 30, 2015 planning period, is based on an updated, and lower, population forecast and, as a result, allocates a smaller overall housing unit construction goal (1,289 units) than the previous round.
-This new housing construction goal is divided into income affordability categories similarly to the last round (i.e., 22% very-low income, 17% low income, 19% moderate income, and 42% above-moderate income).
-The AMBAG Board of Directors adopted this new RHNA Plan in June 2008.
-The County had until June 2009 to prepare a draft update to the Housing Element, covering the 2008-2015 planning period.
+AMBAG's current RHNA Plan, which covers the January 1, 2008 through June 30, 2015 planning period, is based on an updated, and lower, population forecast and, as a result, allocates a smaller overall housing unit construction goal (1,289 units) than the previous round.
+This new housing construction goal is divided into income affordability categories similar to the last round (i.e., 22% very-low income, 17% low income, 19% moderate income, and 42% above-moderate income).
+The AMBAG Board of Directors adopted the current RHNA Plan in June 2008.
+The County had until June 30, 2009 to prepare a draft update to the Housing Element, covering the 2008-2015 planning period.
 The County Board of Supervisors met this deadline by approving a draft Housing Element update on June 23, 2009, which was then submitted to HCD for their review.
 The Board then officially adopted the final Housing Element update on January 12, 2010, which received HCD certification on May 5, 2010.